dfinity/portal/docs/developer-docs/setup/cycles/cycles-wallet.md

 A user principal or canister principal can be assigned to a **controller** or **custodian** role.

 :::info
 The controller role this document talks about is NOT the same controller role usually meant when talking about the Internet Computer.
 Typically, the controller refers to a principal that controls a canister.
-Here, a controller is a wallet-internal role that happens to have the same name.
+Here, a controller is a **wallet-internal** role that happens to have the same name.
 For a more detailed differentiation, see [this forum post](https://forum.dfinity.org/t/why-is-my-cycles-wallet-canister-slowly-losing-cycles/13190/11).
 :::

+### Controllers
 A **controller** is the most privileged role and a principal assigned to the controller role can perform privileged tasks including the following:

 -   Add and remove other principals as controllers.